Multi-ringed basin

 A multi-ringed basin (also a multi-ring impact basin) is not a simple bowl-shaped crater, or a peak ring crater, but one containing multiple concentric topographic rings; a multi-ringed basin could be described as a massive impact crater, surrounded by circular chains of mountains resembling rings on a bull's-eye.
 A multi-ringed basin may have an area of many thousands of square kilometres.

 An impact crater of diameter bigger than about 180 mi is referred to as a basin.

-The structure of multi-ring basins
+Structure

+More common peak ring craters have: (1) a peak-ring, i.e., a crater rim, which is generally circular, and; (2) a mountainous region which surrounds the center of the crater basin.
+In contrast, a multi-ringed basin has multiple peak-rings displaying as further concentric circles.

+In extremely large collisions, the rebound of the surface after impact can obliterate any trace of the initial impact point.
+Usually, a peak ring crater has a high structure with a terrace and has slump structures inside of it.

 In adjacent rings, the ratio of the diameters approximates √2:1 ≈ 1.41 to 1.